saitaiky/notebook/docs/docs/container-orchestration/kubernetes/architecture/services/index.md

 - Prefer to place a load balancer above your nodes to avoid node failure.
 :::

-:::cautionA multi-node cluster
+:::warning A multi-node cluster
 In a single-node cluster this is very straight forward.
 In a multi-node cluster the internal routing can get more complicated.
 In that case you might want to introduce **an external load balancer** so you can spread traffic out across all the nodes and be able to handle failures a bit easier.
 :::

-:::cautionAccess via localhost / IP address
+:::warning Access via localhost / IP address
 - If you're on **Docker Desktop**, you can use **localhost** to access the cluster.
 - If you're using something like **Minikube**, which won't support the localhost name, then you'll have to just get the **IP address** of your Kubernetes machine.
 :::